Eccentricities by JVG

 • Mica colorants (I used Alpine Green from Nurture Soap and Goldfinger from Mad Micas)

-• Fragrance (I used Sea Salt and Yuzu from Be Scented) This fragrance oil riced.
-It means that as soon as it touched the soap it started taking a hard form that looks like rice.
+• Fragrance (I used Sea Salt and Yuzu from Be Scented).
+This fragrance oil riced.
+It means that as soon as it touched the soap, it started taking a hard form that looked like rice.
 I was able to mix it well back into the soap using the immersion blender.

 Coconut milk and coconut water cold process soap recipe.